Our resources are available to be downloaded for free, and printed copies of selected resources can also be ordered at no cost.

 A poster showing the signs and symptoms of acute transfusion reactions.
 This can be printed in A3.

-The BCI describes the blood components produced by the Australian Red Cross Blood Service, including a description of the blood collection process, method of manufacture, critical manufacturing steps, clinical indications for use, and administration methods.
+The BCI describes the blood components produced by Australian Red Cross Lifeblood, including a description of the blood collection process, method of manufacture, critical manufacturing steps, clinical indications for use, and administration methods.

 A pocket-size card to guide clinical decision making in prescribing blood components.

 These instructions help ensure blood products stay within correct temperature ranges when transported between hospitals.

 A form for the national platelet investigation request

 A checklist for the management of platelet refractoriness (PTR)

 Prescribing platelets table to provide guidance for transfusion based on patient's condition and platelet count.
 It is based on the National Blood Authority's Patient Blood Management Guidelines.

 Prescribing red cells table to provide guidance for transfusion based on patient's condition and haemoglobin level.
 It is based on the National Blood Authority's Patient Blood Management Guidelines